 A first-year hall in the central city, Katharine Jermyn Hall is committed to developing a culture that encourages involvement, responsibility and achievement.

 Te Puni Village is a purpose-built Hall of Residence on Kelburn Campus, housing 398 students in a three-building complex with a 'live, learn, grow' focus.

 Stafford House consists of furnished two or three bedroom apartments at the Parliament end of The Terrace in Wellington's lively Central Business District.

-University hall consists of more than 40 self-contained houses located on Kelburn Campus.
-Priority is given to international students.
+University Flats consists of more than 40 self-contained houses located on Kelburn campus.

 Whānau Housing consists of three flats that accommodate 14 students.
 Priority is given to students with knowledge of tikanga and te reo Māori.